Go to the Oracle Database Express Edition (XE) Forum, and search existing questions and answers, or enter your own question.

 Oracle Database XE PDBs can be plugged into EE CDBs of the same version.

 Plugging an XE PDBs into SE2 CDBs is currently not supported.
 This feature is under investigation.

 For more information, please review Chapter 10, Migrating Data and Applications in the installation guide.

 Plugging EE/SE2 PDBs into XE CDB is currently not supported.
 This feature is under investigation.

 You can convert your character set by using Data Pump Export/Import to export the data, create a new database with your desired character set, and import the data again.
 For further information, please see the Database Utilities Documentation.

 Oracle APEX is no longer included with the distribution.
-Instead you need to download the latest version from the Oracle APEX Home Page, and follow the Oracle APEX Installation Guide to install the latest version of Oracle APEX.
-If you are upgrading from Oracle Database XE 11g and have Oracle APEX installed, then follow Chapter 9.2, Exporting and Importing Data for Oracle Application Express (APEX) Users, in the installation guides for Linux .
+Instead you can to download the latest version from the Oracle APEX Home Page, and follow the instructions in the Oracle APEX Documentation to install the latest version of Oracle APEX.

 No, go to the ORDS Home Page to learn how you can utilize ORDS and XE for RESTful application development, and to support Oracle APEX.